-Bhopal, May 7, 2025 The INDIA Meteorological Department (IMD) has issued a thunderstorm and rain alert for several districts of Madhya Pradesh, warning that a strong weather system comprising a Western Disturbance, two cyclonic circulations, and a trough line will remain active until May 10.
+Bhopal, May 7, 2025 The India Meteorological Department (IMD) has issued a thunderstorm and rain alert for several districts of Madhya Pradesh, warning that a strong weather system comprising a Western Disturbance, two cyclonic circulations, and a trough line will remain active until May 10.

 According to weather experts, many parts of the state will experience rain, hailstorms, and strong winds over the next four days.
 On Wednesday, major cities including Bhopal, Gwalior, Jabalpur, and Ujjain are likely to witness intense winds, while Indore may continue to receive intermittent rainfall.